killzoms/nitrox-wiki/Setting-up-a-development-environment-for-Nitrox.md

     5. Inject startup code: `NitroxPatcher.Main.Execute()`.
 6. Start Subnautica
 7. Verify Subnautica logs at `Subnautica/Subnautica_Data/output_log.txt` (Search for `nitrox`, verify no errors)
-8. Start server instance of subnautica (regular instance of subnautica with targets `-server` [optionally `-nographics -batchmode`]), creating a shortcut is recommended.
-9. Verify no errors when starting server.
+8. Run NitroxServer project and verify that there are no errors
-10. In client, join a new game and type in the console command `mplayer playername [ip]` (defaults to localhost), or connect through the UI.
+9. In client, join a new game and type in the console command `mplayer playername [ip]` (defaults to localhost), or connect through the UI.